SciML/DiffEqDocs.jl/docs/src/examples/diffusion_implicit_heat_equation.md

 ## Derive the temporal discretization

-Here, we'll derivation the matrix form of the temporal discretization we wish to use (diffusion-implicit and explicit Euler):
+Here, we'll derive the matrix form of the temporal discretization we wish to use (diffusion-implicit and explicit Euler):
 ```math
 ∂_t T = α ∇²T + S \\
 (T^{n+1}-T^n) = Δt (α  ∇²T^{n+1} + S) \\